White stork: Parasites and diseases

 White stork nests are habitats for an array of small arthropods, particularly over the warmer months after the birds arrive to breed.
-Nesting over successive years, the storks bring more material to line their nests and layers of organic material accumulate within them.
+Nesting over successive years, the storks bring more material to line their nests, and layers of organic material accumulate within them.
 Not only do their bodies tend to regulate temperatures within the nest, but excrement, food remains and feather and skin fragments provide nourishment for a large and diverse population of free-living mesostigmatic mites.
 A survey of twelve nests found 13,352 individuals of 34 species, the most common being Macrocheles merdarius, M. robustulus, Uroobovella pyriformis and Trichouropoda orbicularis, which together represented almost 85% of all the specimens collected.
 These feed on the eggs and larvae of insects and on nematodes, which are abundant in the nest litter.
 These mites are dispersed by coprophilous beetles, often of the family Scarabaeidae, or on dung brought by the storks during nest construction.
 Parasitic mites do not occur, perhaps being controlled by the predatory species.
-The overall effect of the mite population is unclear, the mites may have a role in suppressing harmful organisms (and hence be beneficial), or they may themselves have an adverse effect on nestlings.
+The overall effect of the mite population is unclear; the mites may play a role in suppressing harmful organisms (and thus be beneficial), or may themselves have an adverse effect on nestlings.

 The birds themselves host species belonging to more than four genera of feather mites.
 These mites, including Freyanopterolichus pelargicus, and Pelargolichus didactylus live on fungi growing on the feathers.
 The fungi found on the plumage may feed on the keratin of the outer feathers or on feather oil.
 Chewing lice such as Colpocephalum zebra tend to be found on the wings, and Neophilopterus incompletus elsewhere on the body.